 Once retired, teachers can choose to leave the knowledge quest to the relics of the classroom, but a lifetime of learning seems to be ingrained.

 From books to crafts, centenarian candidates are learning about their unexplored interests, which are varied as a box of See’s chocolates.
 Their never-ending need to explore is the spice that keeps their mind active, sharp, and full of sass at the ready for their government counterpart (me!).

 Kindling the FIRE

 I was casually chatting with a volunteer and telling her all my findings on centenarian candidates.
-She fit the mold as a retired teacher who is active in social, fitness, travel, and all other flavors of the golden age.
+She fit the mold as a retired teacher who is active in social, fitness, travel, and all the other flavors of the golden age.

 She was kind enough to share her insight which included, being intentional with the person I am before I retire.
 If I was someone who worked and went home.
-I will be the same person in retirement but without the work.
+I will be the same person in retirement but without the work part.
 If I work, go home, and have an active life, it will be the same in retirement.

 Of all the things I have drooled over with early retirement, it wasn’t until this conversation that I realized I need to start building my retirement life.

 I can’t take afternoon naps or tai chi in the library at 11 but I shouldn’t expect that I will become a social butterfly overnight because I no longer need a job.